DaMaGepyHUN/TurtleChatColors/readme.txt

 then serpent (if learned), arcane, etc. There is also a feedpet macro which shows the available number of food in a certain bagslot in the macro-text and feeds the pet, or calls the pet if not out or resurrects if dead.
-For locks s apammable macro for void sacrifice (if void is out) auto-eating a healthstone and on thirst press using a healingpot, or for example a curseofexhaustion macro which uses amplifymagic if available.
-I also made a mouseover healing macro, to heal mouseover then target then self (if no target or target is enemy) and uses the max rang automatically so no need to swap newly purchased spells.
+For locks a apammable macro for void sacrifice (if void is out) auto-eating a healthstone and on third press using a healingpot, or for example a curseofexhaustion macro which uses amplifymagic if available.
+I also made a mouseover healing macro, to heal mouseover, then target, then self (if no target or target is enemy) and uses the max rank automatically so no need to swap newly purchased spells.
 The same goes for attacking spells with autotargeting.
-I wrote all of this because I wrote that private addon in 2005 for myself and using it myself since and adding more and more function for servers where 1.12 and CastSpellByName is active.
+I wrote all of this because I wrote that private addon in 2005 for myself and using it myself since and adding more and more function for servers where 1.12 and CastSpellByName is allowed.
 Found/joined Turtle HC in mid January 2023, so I though some others may like my spec macros as well.
+Let me know if you do, so I may make that available as well.
-Let me know, I appreciate feedbacks :)
+And I appreciate all feedback :)

 Cya: DaMaGepy		(damagepyhun@gmail.com / discord:DaMaGepyHUN#2928)